Stede Bonnet: Early career as a pirate

-During the spring of 1717, Stede Bonnet decided to become a pirate, despite having no knowledge of shipboard life.
-He contracted a local shipyard to build him a sixty-ton sloop, which he equipped with ten guns and named the Revenge.
-This was unusual, as most pirates seized their ships by mutiny or by boarding them or by converting a privateer vessel to a pirate ship.
+During the spring of 1717, Bonnet decided to become a pirate, despite having no knowledge of shipboard life.
+He contracted a local shipyard to build him a sloop, which he equipped with ten guns and named the Revenge.
+This was unusual, as most pirates seized their ships by mutiny, by boarding them, or by converting a privateer vessel to a pirate ship.
 Bonnet enlisted a crew of more than seventy men.
 He relied on his quartermaster and officer for their knowledge of sailing, and as a result, he was not highly respected by his crew.
 In another break from tradition, Bonnet paid his crew wages, not shares of plunder as most pirates did.
-Royal Navy intelligence reported that he departed Carlisle Bay, Barbados, under cover of darkness.
+After staying at anchor for several days, telling inquirers that he was going to use the Revenge for island trading, Bonnet departed Carlisle Bay, Barbados, under the cover of darkness.

-Bonnet's initial cruise took him to the coast of the Colony of Virginia, near the entrance of the Chesapeake Bay, where he captured and plundered four vessels, and burned the Barbadian ship Turbet to keep news of his crimes from his home island.
+Bonnet's initial cruise took him to the coast of the Colony of Virginia, near the entrance of the Chesapeake Bay, where he captured and plundered four vessels, and burned the Barbadian ship Turbes to keep news of his crimes from his home island.
 He sailed north to New York City, taking two more ships, and picking up naval supplies and releasing captives at Gardiners Island.
-By August 1717, Bonnet had returned to the Carolinas, where he attacked two more ships, a brigantine from Boston and a Barbadian sloop.
+Finding that New York was a less profitable hunting ground, by August Bonnet had returned to the Carolinas, where he attacked two more ships, a brigantine from Boston and a Barbadian sloop.
 He stripped the brigantine, but brought the cargo-filled Barbadian sloop to an inlet off North Carolina to use for careening and repairing the Revenge.
 After the Barbadian sloop's tackle was used to careen the Revenge, the ship was dismantled for timber, and the remains were burned.
-In September 1717, Bonnet set course for Nassau, which was an infamous pirate den on the island of New Providence in the Bahamas.
+In September, Bonnet set course for Nassau, which was an infamous pirate den on the island of New Providence in the Bahamas.
 En route, he encountered, fought, and escaped from a Spanish man-of-war.
 The Revenge was badly damaged, Bonnet was seriously wounded, and half the crew of the sloop was killed or wounded in the encounter.
 Putting in at Nassau, Bonnet replaced his casualties and refitted the Revenge, increasing the sloop's armament to twelve guns.